gomizilla/gomizilla/README.md

 **`Full Stack Software Engineer`**

 I'm a full-stack software engineer with a bias towards front-end and mobile development.
-Learning new technologies and languages gets me excited when everything starts to click.
+Learning new technologies and languages excites me when everything starts to click.
 I enjoy supporting others which is something I learned about myself through gaming (I tend to main tank/healer/support characters).

 <br />
 <details>